 - Golf tournaments, conferences or travel-related events

-All determinations regarding applicant eligibility shall be made by Direct Energy in its sole discretion.
+All determinations of eligibility shall be made by Direct Energy in its sole discretion.

 6. Grant Agreement; Publicity.
 Each applicant awarded a Reduce Your Use grant will receive a Grant Agreement by email.
-The Grant Agreement must be signed and returned within 14 calendar days to claim the grant award.
-Any award not timely claimed will be returned to the grant pool.
+The Grant Agreement must be signed and returned with no changes within 14 days to claim the grant award.
 An award recipient may waive the right to receive a grant.

-Under the terms of the Grant Agreement, your organization will be required to submit a final report six months after they are awarded their grant that describes, among other things, the estimated energy cost savings achieved and the number of people affected by the proposed energy-efficiency project.
+Under the terms of the Grant Agreement, each applicant will be required to submit a final report at the conclusion of the project (or prior to November 30, 2014) that describes, among other things, the estimated energy cost savings achieved and the number of people affected by the energy-efficiency project.

 As a condition of receiving the grant award, award recipients must abide by the terms of the Grant Agreement.
-Further, acceptance of the grant award constitutes the award recipient’s irrevocable consent to the publication or other use by Direct Energy and its licensees and select third parties of the award recipient’s name, trademarks or logo in any media, including the Internet, throughout the universe in perpetuity, for commercial, publicity, or promotional purposes related to the Reduce Your Use Grant Program, without limitation, review or approval, or compensation to award recipient.
-Award recipients are required to work with Direct Energy and share information about their organization including how the grant proceeds are being used and to assist in the creation of awareness of the of the grant award through a number of avenues, including, but not limited to, our company website, media outreach and social media platforms.
+Further, acceptance of the grant award constitutes the award recipient’s irrevocable consent to the publication or other use by Direct Energy and its licensees of the award recipient’s name, trademarks or logo in any media, including the Internet, throughout the world in perpetuity, for commercial, publicity, or promotional purposes related to the Reduce Your Use Grant Program, without limitation, review or approval, or compensation to award recipient.
+Award recipients must work with Direct Energy to utilize information about their organization and use of the grant to create awareness of the grant award through a number of avenues, including, but not limited to, our company website, media outreach and social media platforms.

 In addition, by submitting an application, applicant grants Direct Energy a royalty-free and irrevocable license and right (but not the obligation) to broadcast, copy, edit, adapt, modify, reproduce, publish, create derivative works of, distribute, use or otherwise publicly display any or all of applicant’s application materials, or any portion thereof, in any manner or medium throughout the world in perpetuity, for commercial, publicity, or promotional purposes related to the Reduce Your Use Grant Program, and to license others to do so, without limitation, review or approval, or compensation to applicant.

 7. Participation.
-By submitting its application, applicant agrees to be bound by these Guidelines and any decisions of Direct Energy or any grant selection committee members or administrators selected by Direct Energy, are final and binding in all respects.
-Direct Energy reserves the right to disqualify applicants and/or award recipients who fail to follow the program procedures or Guidelines tamper with or otherwise abuse any aspect of this program as solely determined by Direct Energy.
+By participating, applicant agrees to be bound by these Guidelines and the decisions of Direct Energy and any grant selection committee members or administrators selected by Direct Energy, which are final and binding in all respects.
+Direct Energy reserves the right to disqualify applicants and/or award recipients who fail to follow the program procedures or tamper with or otherwise abuse any aspect of this program as solely determined by Direct Energy.

 8. Authorization.
-By submitting an application, the applicant represents and warrants that (i) the application is truthful and accurate, and (ii) the video is original and does not infringe the intellectual property, privacy or any other proprietary rights of any third party.
-Further, the person submitting the application on behalf of the applicant represents and warrants that he or she has the authority to bind or act as agent for the applicant.
+By submitting an application, the applicant represents and warrants that (i) its application is truthful and accurate, and (ii) its proposal is original and does not infringe the intellectual property or any other proprietary rights of any third party.
+Further, the person submitting the application on behalf of the applicant represents and warrants that he or she has the authority to bind applicant.